Medmly20208/amazproductprice/README.md

 # Built with

-Selenium:is a framework that provide a set of funcyionnalities in order to get data from the web so I use it in my project
+Selenium:is a framework that provide a set of functionnalities in order to get data from the web so I use it in my project

 # Prerequisites

 *install selenium
 *install the chromedriver
-*you have o change in the python file the path of chromedrive to your own path
+*you have to change in the python file the path of chromedrive to your own path